30-Year Mortgage Rate Trends — Updated Weekly

 This page offers tools and information to help you compare mortgage rates being offered in the current market today.
 If you would like to learn more about home loans and the home-buying process, you can use the search tool located at the top of this page.
 There are literally hundreds of mortgage-related articles and tutorials on this website.
 We also encourage you to continue your research beyond this website.

-Additional disclaimers: This page presents an average of mortgage rates being offered today by banks and financial institutions in the United States, along with a chart showing rate trends since the beginning of 2013.
+Additional disclaimers: This page offers 30-year mortgage rate trends dating back several months.
+These numbers represent an average of rates being offered by banks and financial institutions in the United States.
 This information is provided for educational purposes only.
 We have no control over the interest rate you receive from a lender.
 This will depend on your credit score and other factors related to your financial situation (something we've been saying all along).
 The current rates and trends displayed on this page are based on well-qualified borrowers who paid an average of 0.75 points at closing.
 Thus, these numbers will not apply to all borrowers.